 This Policy has been prepared and adopted pursuant to section 262B of the Local Government Act 1999 (SA) (the Local Government Act).

-This Council Member Complaints Policy operates as the Behavioural Management Policy and forms part of the Behavioural Management Framework for Council Members.
+This Council Member Complaints Policy constitutes Council's Behavioural Management Policy under Section 262B of the Local Government Act and forms part of the Behavioural Management Framework for Council Members.
 It sets out the approach to the management of complaints about the behaviour of Council Members.
-It sets out the process to be adopted where there has been an alleged breach of the Behavioural Standards, this Council Member Complaints Policy and/or any Behavioural Support Policy adopted by the Council (the Behavioural Requirements).
+It sets out the process to be adopted where there has been an alleged breach of the Behavioural Standards, and/or any Behavioural Support Policy adopted by the Council (the Behavioural Requirements).